 Are workers’ compensation lawyers necessary?

 Workers’ compensation lawyers provide invaluable legal assistance.
 Employment laws are difficult for injured employees to navigate on their own.
-Keep in mind that Agruss Law Firm’s personal injury lawyers only get paid when they recover money in your claim.
+Keep in mind that Mike Agruss Law’s personal injury lawyers only get paid when they recover money in your claim.
 That means there is no risk in seeking assistance from a workers’ compensation attorney.

 Each workplace accident is different.
 Hiring the right Joliet injury attorney may determine what benefits you end up receiving.
 If your employer has intentionally harmed you, we can file a lawsuit and force them to pay.
 Don’t let your employer determine what damages you can recover.
 Speak with our employment benefit lawyers for legal representation in Cook County and the surrounding communities.